 Much research was done to calculate the loading from the main plumbing fixtures, clothes washers and pipe priming and their eventual impact on the WERS.
 For the first pilot version, only the indoor water use was calculated empirically based on the estimated loading of the above items while taking into account their associated efficiencies.
 The current version includes the ability to account for outdoor water use which includes rainwater and greywater catchment calculations.
 Depending on the verified filtration methods for rainwater and greywater, they can be used to offset indoor water use much like solar panels can be used to offset energy use in the HERS index.
 Additionally, any remaining unused rainwater or greywater can be credited to potential outdoor use.

 Another aspect of the WERS program includes the ability to require points for “Innovative Practices”.
 BGNM and SFWCC have both created similar lists of items as an overlay that can be incorporated into a future version of the WERS calculation process.
 But, because these items are either not measurable or a method of empirical data collection has not been determined at the launch of the WERS pilot, they are not a part of the final score.
 It is envisioned that communities will select a minimum point threshold of Innovative Practices that need to be accomplished as part of the WERS program.

 “Having a ‘performance path’ for water will help transform the building industry in the same way that the HERS index did for energy”, says Steve Hale, Program Director for BGNM.
 “Already, we are seeing much better performing fixtures and appliances.
 Now, with the ability to ‘mix and match’ flow rates while simultaneously examining the overall performance of indoor water use, builders and consumers can make smart choices for the products they put into their homes.”

 The program continues to be developed under the tutelage of several industry stakeholders and has already been used within the State of New Mexico.
-Additionally, The Coalition is working with Santa Fe Community College to begin a training program for use of the WERS program, verification procedures, and certification.
+Additionally, The Coalition has worked with Santa Fe Community College to begin a training program for use of the WERS program, verification procedures, and certification.